Head Music: Release and promotion

 There was a lot of hype surrounding the release of Head Music, with numerous TV appearances including, CD:UK, The O-Zone, Top of the Pops, The Pepsi Chart Show and TFI Friday.
 Uncut featured Suede in an 18-page special in May 1999 chronicling the band's ten-year history, with the tagline: "Brett Anderson on a decade of decadence and debauchery."
 On 2 May, the day before the UK album release date, the band played a gig at Virgin's flagship Megastore on London's Oxford Street.
 The band played at 11pm and signed copies of the album for fans at midnight.
 For the week commencing 3 May, the entire chain of 92 UK Virgin Megastores were re-branded, changing its name to "Head Music".
 Virgin spent around £10,000 on the new store facias.
-Virgin also re-named its in-store radio station 'Head Music' for the week and erected special five-foot high Head Music listening posts.
+Virgin also renamed its in-store radio station 'Head Music' for the week and erected special five-foot high Head Music listening posts.
 Commercially the album was a moderate success, being the band's third album to chart at no. 1 in the UK.
 However, it sold only 32,884 copies in the first week, just 499 more than ABBA's eight year old Gold: Greatest Hits.
-This was the lowest first week sale of any of Suede’s three number one albums.
+This was the lowest first week sale of any of Suede's three number one albums.
 Moreover, it slid quickly down the charts, exiting the Top 20 three weeks after release.
 In May 1999 the British Phonographic Industry certified the album as gold.
 The album was released in the US on Columbia Records 8 June.
 Head Music has sold about 26,000 copies in the US as of 2008 according to Nielsen SoundScan.